MBuuts/Applications_Wiertsema_and_Partners_Lauwersmeer/README.md

 **This tool can be used to compute and visualize NDVI time series of a single Landsat pixel, an imported shapefile or drawn polygons.**

 The scripts in the `/data/GEE_scripts/...` folder of this repository facilitate interactively running the LandTrendr (Landsat-based detection of Trends in Disturbance and Recovery) algorithms for clicked pixels, imported shapefiles or drawn polygons resulting in time series charts of NDVI.
-This repository folder includes three scripts (`LandTrendr_APP.js`, `LandTrendr_UI.js`, and `LandTrendr_Library.js`).
+This repository folder includes three scripts (`Ia03_APP.js`, `Ia02_UI.js`, and `Ia01_Function.js`).

 **Getting started:**

 The tool packaged as a Google Earth Engine App can be found [here](url to Earth Engine App).
 A step-by-step manual (including download link) on how to use the application can be found [here](link to manual).

 Alternatively, if you want to access the tool's source code, you can add the repository to your Google Earth Engine scripts by clicking [here](https://code.earthengine.google.com/?accept_repo=users/mariekebuuts97/Test2), it will be displayed in the Reader section.
-The visualization tool is accessible by running `LandTrend_APP.js`.
+The visualization tool is accessible by running `Ia03_APP.js`.
 _Note: scipts in the Reader section cannot be modified.
 Access to modifiable scripts will be given to the Google Earth Engine account of Wiertsema & Partners._

-***Description of what LandTrendr_Library.js and LandTrendr_UI.js are about.
+***Description of what Ia01_Function.js and Ia02_UI.js are about.
 Can just be a short description.***
+The Ia01_Function.js file contains functions that are necessary to run the LandTrendr_APP file.
+The Ia02_UI.js contains user interface settings that are applied to the LandTrendr_APP file.

-Additional LandTrendr utilities are included in `LandTrendr_Library.js` and a description of the original LandTrendr utilities can be found [here](https://emapr.github.io/LT-GEE/).
+Additional LandTrendr utilities are included in `Ia01_Function.js` and a description of the original LandTrendr utilities can be found [here](https://emapr.github.io/LT-GEE/).

 In the `/Data/...` folder, besides the Google Earth Engine scripts you can also find a shapefile of the National Park Lauwersmeer in different formats.